FirebirdSQL/Butler/rfc/4/FBSP.rst

 Exchange of messages on the `Transport Channel` is implemented as a `Connection` between the `Service` and the `Client` where the connection has the following stages:

 1. The `Client` MUST initiate the connection by sending the HELLO_ message.
 2. The `Service` MUST reply to the HELLO_ message by sending a WELCOME_ message to confirm the connection.
-If the Service can not receive the connection, it MUST send the ERROR_ message instead.
+If the Service cannot accept the connection, it MUST send the ERROR_ message instead.
 3. After confirming a successful `Connection`, the `Client` can start sending messages to which the `Service` responds by sending one or more messages of its own.
 4. The `Client` or `Service` can terminate the `Connection` at any time by sending a CLOSE_ message, or by closing the `Transport Channel`.
 However, the peer initiating the connection termination SHOULD send the CLOSE_ message before it closes the Transport Channel to the other peer.